Vega: Observational history

 Astrophotography, the photography of celestial objects, began in 1840 when John William Draper took an image of the Moon using the daguerreotype process.
 On 17 July 1850, Vega became the first star (other than the Sun) to be photographed, when it was imaged by William Bond and John Adams Whipple at the Harvard College Observatory, also with a daguerreotype.
 In August 1872, Henry Draper took a photograph of Vega's spectrum, the first photograph of a star's spectrum showing absorption lines.
 Similar lines had already been identified in the spectrum of the Sun.
 In 1879, William Huggins used photographs of the spectra of Vega and similar stars to identify a set of twelve "very strong lines" that were common to this stellar category.
 These were later identified as lines from the Hydrogen Balmer series.
 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.

 The distance to Vega can be determined by measuring its parallax shift against the background stars as the Earth orbits the Sun.
+Giuseppe Calandrelli noted stellar parallax in 1805-6 and came up with a 4-second value for the star which was a gross overestimate.
 The first person to publish a star's parallax was Friedrich G. W. von Struve, when he announced a value of 0.125 arcsecond (0.125 ") for Vega.
 Friedrich Bessel was skeptical about Struve's data, and, when Bessel published a parallax of 0.314″ for the star system 61 Cygni, Struve revised his value for Vega's parallax to nearly double the original estimate.
 This change cast further doubt on Struve's data.
 Thus most astronomers at the time, including Struve, credited Bessel with the first published parallax result.
 However, Struve's initial result was actually close to the currently accepted value of 0.129″, as determined by the Hipparcos astrometry satellite.

 The brightness of a star, as seen from Earth, is measured with a standardized, logarithmic scale.
 This apparent magnitude is a numerical value that decreases in value with increasing brightness of the star.
 The faintest stars visible to the unaided eye are sixth magnitude, while the brightest in the night sky, Sirius, is of magnitude −1.46.
-To standardize the magnitude scale, astronomers chose Vega to represent magnitude zero at all wavelengths.
+To standardize the magnitude scale, astronomers chose Vega and several similar stars and averaged their brightness to represent magnitude zero at all wavelengths.
 Thus, for many years, Vega was used as a baseline for the calibration of absolute photometric brightness scales.
 However, this is no longer the case, as the apparent magnitude zero point is now commonly defined in terms of a particular numerically specified flux.
 This approach is more convenient for astronomers, since Vega is not always available for calibration and varies in brightness.